mountblue/javascript-full-stack-path/README.md

 **ToDo List in JavaScript**

-	Implement a todo list with ordering
+	Implement a todo list with ordering with persistence using localStorage

 **Memory Game in JavaScript**